My Research

 Tracing ISM Evolution and Galaxy Quenching in the Virgo Cluster

-I am the PI of a large ALMA program (400+ hours total; 40+ hours on the main array) that obtain high-resolution CO imaging for 40 disk galaxies in the Virgo Cluster.
-This is a key part of the MAUVE project that uses VLT/MUSE and ALMA to track the influence of the dense cluster environment on the gas–star formation cycle in Virgo satellite galaxies.
-Covering satellites in diverse cluster infall stages, these synergistic surveys will reveal the links between ISM structural, dynamical, and chemical evolutions and star formation quenching when and where environmental processes are at play, and as a function of infall time.
+I am the PI of the MAUVE-ALMA program (400+ hours total on the ALMA main array and ACA) that obtains high-resolution CO imaging for 40 disk galaxies in the Virgo Cluster.
+This is a key part of the MAUVE project that uses ALMA, HST, and VLT/MUSE to investigate how the cluster environment shapes the gas-star formation cycle in the same set of Virgo satellite galaxies.
+These synergistic surveys will reveal the links between ISM structural, dynamical, and chemical evolutions and star formation quenching when and where environmental processes are at play, and as a function of infall stage into Virgo.
 We will produce a rich multi-wavelength dataset with huge legacy value for studies of the ISM, star formation, and environment-driven galaxy evolution.

 MAUVE: [project website]